MicrosoftDocs/msteams-docs/msteams-platform/toolkit/publish.md

 * Ensure that your app is running and accessible using HTTPs.
 * Ensure you have followed set of guidelines in the publish your app to the Teams Store to publish your app.

-## Publish to individual scope or sideload permission
+## Publish to individual scope or upload permission

 You can add a custom app to Teams by uploading an [app package](../concepts/build-and-test/apps-package.md) in `.zip` file directly to a team or in personal context.
-Adding a custom app by uploading an app package is known as sideloading.
+Adding a custom app by uploading an app package is known as uploading.
 It allows you to test app while being uploaded in Teams.
 You can build and test app in the following scenarios:

 * Test and debug an app locally.
 * Build an app for yourself, such as to automate a workflow.